nhcooper123/blue-whale-bes/manuscript/revision/response.md

 We respond to their points below.
 To improve the clarity of this document we have included our responses to the referees comments in italics.

-**Important note to the referees**.
+## Important note to the referees
 During the revisions of this manuscript, which included substantial extra analysis, we discovered an error in our original results.
 Essentially, the baleen samples had been labeled in the reverse direction to what we expected.
 The values for all the stable isotope measures remain the same but the timeline is reversed (this occurred due to a misunderstanding with the masters student who ran to original mass spec analyses and subsequently finished her masters project and moved away).
 We regret this error, but these things happen, and we are relieved that we noticed the error before publication.
 Interestingly, when we added the extra data to the end of our time series, we find our overall results do not change from our previous manuscript.
 We communicated with Editor in Chief Patrick Goymer about whether it was still appropriate to cascade our reviews with the paper given this error, and he said this was fine as long as we made this very clear in our response letter.
 This note is to alert the referees that the results graphs will look different to the original version, though our conclusions have not changed qualitatively.

+## New analyses
+As well as responding to the referee comments, and substantially rewriting sections of the paper, this new version contains several new analyses.
+In brief:

+1. We took further keratin samples from the fronds of the baleen, this has increased our number of samples from 78 to XX, and the time series from six to seven full years of records.
+2. We have increased the number of simulations on our models from 100 to 1000, to better explore parameter space.
+We provide X new figures in the supplementary information exploring these models more thoroughly.

 ## Original referee comments